broadwayinc/demo_resume_summary/README.md

 # Skapi-Resume-Summary-App

+This repo is a cloned/modifyed verson from [Asin-Junior-Honore/Skapi-Resume-Summary-App](https://github.com/Asin-Junior-Honore/Skapi-Resume-Summary-App)

 ### No Backend Needed: Build a Résumé Summary App with Just HTML + Skapi

 Tired of setting up servers, APIs, and databases just to test an idea?